balena-io/balena-cli/doc/cli.markdown

 When pushing to the cloud, this option will cause the build to start, then return execution back to the shell, with the status and release ID (if applicable).
-When pushing to a local mode device, this option will cause the command to not tail application logs when the build has completed.
+When pushing to a local mode device, this option will cause the command to not tail logs when the build has completed.

 #### --service SERVICE